Growing a global

 • Empowering Smallholders with Data: Providing real-time, actionable insights for informed decision-making and tapping into farmers’ wisdom to enhance knowledge sharing.

-• Amplifying Collective Power: Celebrating smallholder farmers as experts, fostering leadership, and knowledge-sharing through farmer-led initiatives.
+• Strengthening Local Leadership: Celebrating smallholder farmers as experts, fostering leadership, and knowledge-sharing through farmer-led initiatives.

 Impact: Strengthening incomes and resilience